Earth Jurisprudence - Earth Law

 Within this context, Thomas Berry drafted 'Ten Principles of Earth Jurisprudence', expressed in terms of rights, which he believed should be recognised in national constitutions and courts of law.
 The need to recognise rights emerges when there is a violation.
 Human Rights is a response to the violation of people, and children's rights to the violation of children.
 Now the scale of human violation of Nature is such that a movement is rapidly emerging to defend the Rights of Nature and all her species - to be, to habitat and to continue to participate in the evolutionary process.

-In 2009, Schumacher College and Gaia held an Earth Jurisprudence Retreat for practitioners working with communities to revive Earth Jurisprudence, to distil shared principles and practices and co-evolve strategies for the future.
-After much debate, participants agreed to use 'Earth Law' as well as Earth Jurisprudence to increase accessibility to the idea, and reflect that Earth is the primary source of law.
+In 2009, Gaia and Schumacher College held an Earth Jurisprudence Retreat for practitioners working with communities to revive Earth Jurisprudence, to distil shared principles and practices and co-evolve strategies for the future.
+After much debate, participants agreed to use 'Earth Law' as well as Earth Jurisprudence to increase accessibility to the approach, and reflect that Earth is the primary source of law.

 Earth Law requires a shift in human consciousness